slaclab/beamtime-calibration-suite/docs/setup.md

 * first make sure you are logged into your github account in your web browser
 * for the next two bullet-points, make sure you have selected the 'Linux' tab near the top of the page, not 'Mac'!
+  * note: the commands on the following pages have to be ran in the terminal setup in step **4)**, which is ssh'd into S3DF
 * Follow instructions under “Generating a new SSH key” and “Adding your SSH key to the ssh-agent”: [https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key)
 * Follow instructions under “Adding a new SSH key to your account”: [https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account)